entiros/starlify-connector-template/README.md

    - Description: This model represents a reference in Starlify.
    - Usage: The `StarlifyReference` model is used to create references with the following attributes:

      - `externalId`: The external identifier for the reference.
-This should be something unique that can identify the specified reference from the external data source.
-The uniqueness is constrained within the `StarlifySystem` that is the source of the reference in Starlify.
+This should be something **unique** and **deterministic** that can identify the specified reference from the external data source.
      - `name`: The name of the reference.
 The name should be unique among the other references with the same `StarlifySystem` as source.
      - `sourceExternalId`: The external identifier of the reference's source.
-This should be the the externalId of the `StarlifySystem` that is the source of the reference.
+This should be the externalId of the `StarlifySystem` that is the source of the reference.
      - `target`: The `StarlifyService` that the reference targets.
-The target is identified by an `Identifieable` with the same externalId as the `StarlifyService` the reference should target.
+The target is identified by an `Identifiable` with the same externalId as the `StarlifyService` the reference should target.
      - `description`: A description of the reference.

-   - Example Implementation:
+   - Example instantiation:

      ```java
-     import com.starlify.connector.model.Identifieable;
+     import com.starlify.connector.model.Identifiable;
      import com.starlify.connector.model.StarlifyReference;

      // Example instantiation of a StarlifyReference